agforero/agforero.github.io/index.md

 Then, from December 2020 to January 2021, I worked as a Research Assistant at the University of Wisconsin-Madison's Biostatistics and Medical Informatics Department to run graph analysis on interactions between human proteins and SARS-CoV-2 proteins.
 I developed [a GUI suite based in Tkinter](https://github.com/Craven-Biostat-Lab/SARS-CoV-2-Analysis/tree/main/code/GraphAnalysis) that makes it easy to generate a graph of connections stemming from a specific protein.

 During my time at St. Olaf, I was appointed Chief Technology Officer of the Student Government Association, where I used Wix to develop [a new website for SGA](https://www.oleville.com/) from the ground up.
 I spent 6 semesters at the College grading, tutoring, and [teaching](https://github.com/agforero/SI-PLANNING) the introductory Python course.
 As a senior, my [Capstone](https://github.com/agforero/Capstone-2020) was a research project investigating the importance of collaboration in the development of tools that teach graph traversal algorithms.

-I will be attending [Cornell Tech](https://www.tech.cornell.edu/) for my Master of Engineering in Computer Science from 2021 to 2022.

 ### Projects:
 #### Argonne National Laboratory: